Search for spatial coincidence between magnetars and IceCube detected neutrinos

-The first ever search for neutrinos from magnetars with 1000~$m^2$ detector was done using Super-Kamiokande~\cite{Desai04,sknuastro}.
-In that analysis, a search for neutrinos in temporal coincidence with four SGR bursts using the upward going muon sample observed in Super-K was carried out.
-Although two neutrinos were seen in spatial coincidence within $\pm 5^{\circ}$ and a day after the SGR outburst, the observed $p$-value is consistent with background, once you take into account the look-elsewhere effect~\cite{sknuastro}.
-Subsequently, a search during both the magnetar flaring and quiescent phases was done using the highest-energy neutrino subset in Super-Kamiokande, but no signal was detected~\cite{skshowering}.
+The first ever search for neutrinos from magnetars with a 1000~$\rm{m^2}$ detector was done using Super-Kamiokande~\cite{Desai04,sknuastro}.
+In that analysis, a search for neutrinos in temporal coincidence with four SGR bursts using the upward-going muon sample observed in Super-K was carried out.
+Although two neutrinos were seen in spatial coincidence within $\pm 5^{\circ}$ and within a day after the SGR outburst, the observed $p$-value is consistent with background, once you take into account the look-elsewhere effect~\cite{sknuastro}.
+Subsequently, a search during both the flaring and quiescent phases was done using the highest-energy neutrino subset in Super-Kamiokande, but no signal was detected~\cite{skshowering}.
 A proof of principle study of the sensitivity of IceCube to detect neutrinos from galactic magnetars using 14 years of IceCube data has also been carried out~\cite{Icecubemagnetar,IceCubemagnetar2}.

-In this work, we search for neutrino emission from both galactic and extragalactic magnetars.
-We follow the same prescription as in our previous work, looking for galactic sources~\cite{Pasumarti,Shifa}.
+In this work, we search for neutrino emission from both galactic and extragalactic magnetars using the publicly available IceCube dataset.
+We follow the same prescription as in our previous works~\cite{Pasumarti,Shifa}.
 This manuscript is structured as follows.
-The neutrino dataset used for the analysis is discussed in Section~\ref{sec:dataset}.
-The analysis and results are discussed in Section~\ref{sec:results}.
+The neutrino data set used for the analysis is discussed in Section~\ref{sec:dataset}.
+The analysis and results for single source analysis are discussed in Section~\ref{sec:analysis} and Section~\ref{sec:results}, respectively.
+The results of the stacked analysis are discussed in Sect.~\ref{sec:stacked}.
 We conclude in Section~\ref{sec:conclusions}.